nginx/unit-docs/source/howto/source.rst

    <installation-precomp-startup>` automatically.

    Even if you install Unit otherwise, avoid manual startup.
-Instead, configure a service manager such as :program:`OpenRC` or :program:`systemd` or create an :program:`rc.d` script to launch the Unit daemon using the options below.
+Instead, configure a service manager (:program:`OpenRC`, :program:`systemd`, and so on) or create an :program:`rc.d` script to launch the Unit daemon using the options below.

-The startup command depends on your :samp:`./configure` options.
+The startup command depends on your :program:`./configure` options.
 If you have configured :ref:`absolute paths <source-dir>`:

 .. code-block:: console

    # :nxt_hint:`unitd <Your PATH environment variable should list a path to unitd>` :nxt_ph:`RUNTIME OPTIONS <See the table below>`

-Otherwise, start :program:`unitd` from the :samp:`sbin` subdirectory relative to installation directory :ref:`prefix <source-config-src-prefix>`:
+Otherwise, start :program:`unitd` from the :samp:`sbin` subdirectory relative to the installation directory :ref:`prefix <source-config-src-prefix>`:

 .. code-block:: console